sonata-nfv/son-tutorials/upb-containernet-emulator-summerschool-demo/README.md

 | dc1          | vnf1        | ubuntu:trusty | vnf1-eth0        | dc1.s1-eth2             |
 +--------------+-------------+---------------+------------------+-------------------------+
 ```

+As you can see, the `son-emu-cli compute` CLI is inspired by cloud client interfaces, like OpenStack Nova.
+You can specify the used images with the `--image` flag followed by a Docker image identifier URL.

+Note: All Docker images required for this demo are already pre-build and available in the demo VM.
+List them using `docker images`.

 You can now interact with the running containers like in the previous Containernet examples.
 You can for example switch to the Containernet terminal and type: